-Property and loans

-79 Consider buying your next buy-to-let property in the joint names of yourself and your spouse/civil partner as tenants- in-common.
-The rental income can then be divided between you according to the proportion of the property you each own, e.g. 20%: 80%, giving the lower earning partner a bigger share, so the rents may be taxed at the lower income tax rates.
-Yes No N/A 80 If you are moving home consider letting your old home instead of selling it.
-When you do sell that property in a few years time, most of the gain will be protected from capital gains tax.
-Yes No N/A 81 If you rent a room out in your own home, the first £7,500 of rental income you receive each year is free of tax.
-Yes No N/A 82 When you are installing insulation of almost any type in your let residential properties, check the total cost per property.
-You can claim a special tax allowance of up to £1,500 per property to cover these costs, but any excess will not get tax relief Yes No N/A 83 If you are buying a property to let out, it can often make sense to borrow the money to finance the property, even if you don't need to, as you get tax relief on the loan interest.
+- 81 If you rent a room out in your own home, the first £7,500 of rental Yes No N/A income you receive each year is free of tax. - 82 When you are installing insulation of almost any type in your let residential properties, check the total cost per property.
+You can claim a special tax allowance of up to £1,500 per property to cover these costs, but any excess will not get tax relief - 83 If you are buying a property to let out, it can often make sense to Yes No N/A borrow the money to finance the property, even if you don't need to, as you get tax relief on the loan interest.
 You may then have an alternative use for the money.

+VAT

-VAT Yes No N/A 84 Keep a record of your total sales over a rolling 12 period and apply to be VAT registered as soon as you think your sales will exceed £85,000 (from 1 April 2017).
+Keep a record of your total sales over a rolling 12 period and apply Yes No N/A to be VAT registered as soon as you think your sales will exceed £85,000 (from 1 April 2017).
 It now takes some months to achieve VAT registration, so you need to apply well in advance.
-Yes No N/A 85 If you register for VAT you can still reclaim the VAT on goods purchased before you registered if they relate to sales made after registration, and you still have them on hand at the date of registration.
-Stock for resale, computers and office equipment may fall into this category.
-Yes No N/A 86 If you receive any suppliers invoices after you have de-registered for VAT that relate to the purchases made before you de-registered you can reclaim the VAT on these.
-Yes No N/A 87 Consider completing your VAT returns online and paying the VAT due by direct debit.
-This way you will have an extra 10 days to pay the VAT to the VATman.
-Yes No N/A 88 You can claim back VAT on any bad debt that is more than 6 months old.
-Yes No N/A